 If driving through deep or standing water is unavoidable, proceed very slowly.
-Never drive through water that is higher than the bottom of the hubs.
+Never drive through water that is higher than the bottom of the hubs (for trucks) or the bottom of the wheel rims (for cars).

 Once through the water, always try the brakes.
 Wet brakes do not stop the vehicle as effectively as dry brakes.
 Drying can be improved by moving your vehicle slowly while applying light pressure on the brake pedal.